iysatp/nltp-rules/Season 19 Rules.md

 * (c) The snake draft will continue until every eligible player signed up has been placed on a team.

 ##### *Section IV - Eligibility*
 * (a) Players who have signed up for the MLTP draft and are not on an MLTP roster at the end of the draft will be eligible, and automatically entered into, the NLTP Draft.
   * (1) If an overqualified player indicates that they are not available on Mondays for the MLTP draft, they will not be eligible for NLTP.
 Players qualify for this rule if they meet any of the following criteria for their most recent season of NALTP:
-  * (a) They played the majority of their minutes in MLTP (majors or minors).
+    * (i) They played the majority of their minutes in MLTP (majors or minors).
-  * (b) They played at least half of total available regular-season minutes in minors AND had a positional or total NISH of 70 or higher.
+    * (ii) They played at least half of total available regular-season minutes in minors AND had a positional or total NISH of 70 or higher.
-  * (c) They played at least half of total available regular-season minutes in NLTP-A AND had a positional or total NISH of 90 or higher.
+    * (iii) They played at least half of total available regular-season minutes in NLTP-A AND had a positional or total NISH of 90 or higher.
-  * (d) The player is deemed by the CRC to be beyond the skill level of NLTP.
+    * (iv) The player is deemed by the CRC to be beyond the skill level of NLTP.
   * (2) Players will not be permitted to switch positions to circumvent this rule.
   * (3) It is the responsibility of the player to confirm their eligibility for the draft.
 * (b) Players who have no more than 100 minutes of competitive experience will be eligible to sign up for the NLTP Draft even if they did not enter the MLTP draft.
 * (c) Signups indicating zero availability on both Tuesday and Wednesday nights will be removed.
   * (1) This rule is extended to any players who indicate in their signup comment or directly to a captain that they are unlikely to attend most/all games.
 * (d) All other eligibility cases will be dealt with on a case-by-case measure through the NLTP CRC.
 * (e) Playing co-captains may not be reserved by any team prior the NLTP draft.
 If a player is named a co-captain, they are still eligible to be drafted by any team during the draft.
-If the player is drafted to another team besides the team they are a co-captain of, their co-captaincy will be removed.
+If the player is drafted to a team other than the one they are a co-captain of, their co-captaincy will be removed.
 * (f) The CRC may enforce minute restrictions on a player commensurate to the availability they indicate in their signup comment.
   * (1) These minute restrictions will be communicated to the player and all captains prior to the NLTP draft.
 * (g) On A-Team, positional restrictions will be enforced for all players that list that they will play only one position ("Offense only" or "Defense only") in their signup form.
 B-Team players who played more than half of their minutes on A-Team or above in either the current season or their previous season will be restricted to the position they signed up as.
 B-Team players who had above an 80 positional or total NISH in their previous season will also be restricted to the position they signed up as.
 For this last case captains may request a waiver from the CRC for unusual or edge cases.
 * (h) If a player's signup indicates that they will not use a microphone, they must be muted during any official NLTP match.
 Failure to mute may result in the deduction of waiver points or points at the discretion of the CRC.

 ##### *Section V - Dual Eligibility*
-* (a) Full dual eligibility will be allowed.
+* (a) Full dual eligibility will be allowed between MLTP and NLTP.
 If a player is called up to an MLTP team, the captain will be given until the next week’s games to decide whether to keep the player on their roster and grant dual eligibility, or to allow the player to play exclusively for the MLTP team and accept 100 WPs as compensation.
 It is expected that the captain and player communicate to decide the best option for the player and the team, and the decision to play for both teams must be mutual between the player and captain.
 * (b) If applicable, players who are drafted in the Dual Eligible slots during the MLTP and mLTP drafts - but not in any other slots - will be considered fully eligible for NLTP.

 ## Article IV - Matches
 ##### *Section I - Match Scheduling*
 * (a) Matches are scheduled for Tuesday and Wednesday, but can be rescheduled to any day within 48 hours of the default game time with notification of the CRC.
 * (b) A points system will be used alongside a team's record to determine league standings.